zeronounours/ictf-2015-writeups/analyses/Folkswagen_emissions/README.md

 #### Get flag

-The binary only execute the following command and return its output:
+The binary only executes the following command and returns its output:
 ```python
 "echo %s | openssl enc -d -aes-256-cbc -a -k %s" % (ciphered_flag, password)
 ```